daniloradovic/tl-custom-calendar-management/README.md

 ./vendor/bin/phpunit --coverage-text --colors=never
 ```
 6. I provided also a quick video walk trough of how to use a interactive api doc for testing endpoints [Part 1](https://www.loom.com/share/2a7ee28e9bb54a84ab7d141543964b7c?sid=58429441-37db-4c43-b707-61f565347a1f) and [Part 2](https://www.loom.com/share/87e62c461f3148ebaeb8d72a54935929?sid=89961f30-632e-46e7-9b14-9d307ea1c79d)

+## Contributing 🤝

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+To contribute to this project, follow these steps:

+1. Fork this repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the original branch: `git push origin feature/your-feature-name`.
+5. Open a pull request.

+Please ensure that your contributions adhere to the [code of conduct](CODE_OF_CONDUCT.md).

+## License 📝

+This project is licensed under the [MIT License](LICENSE).

 Thanks 😊🎉👨‍💻